retrobeachman/zxnext-qr-reader/README.md

 # ZX Spectrum Next - QR Code Reader

-A very basic guide to how to use the ZX Spectrum Next to receive QR code results and take action upon their content.
-Links are at the end of this.
+A very basic guide to how to use the ZX Spectrum Next along with a PC to receive QR code results and take action upon their content.
+Links are at the end of this document.

 Here's what I did.
 It's worth notiing that I'm running Windows 10 so some things may be different for you.

 ## Python
-#### See 'qr-code reader.py' for a file that has all the code from the guide linked at the end of this document for you
+#### See 'qr-code reader.py' for a file that has all the code from the guide linked at the end of this document for you.

 First I downloaded Python and installed it.
 This will be used for running the QR Code/Barcode reader.